 The basic theory of operation for brushless servo motors revolves around the principles of magnetism where like poles repel and opposite poles attract.
 There are two magnetic sources found within a servo motor: Permanent magnets that are typically located on the rotor of the motor, and the stationary electromagnet that surrounds the rotor.
 The electromagnet is called either the stator or motor winding and is made up of steel plates called laminations, that are bonded together.
-The steel plates typically have “teeth” that allow copper wire to be wound around them.
+The steel plates typically have “teeth” that allow a copper wire to be wound around them.

-Going back to the principles of magnetism, when a conductor like copper wire is formed into a coil, and the conductor is energized so that current flows through it, a magnetic field is created.
+Going back to the principles of magnetism, when a conductor like a copper wire is formed into a coil, and the conductor is energized so that current flows through it, a magnetic field is created.

 This magnetic field created by current passing through the conductor will have a north pole and a south pole.
 With magnetic poles located on the stator (when energized) and on the permanent magnets of the rotor, how do you create a state of opposite poles attracting and like poles repelling?